cyberblast/screeps.ocs.internal/README.md

   `grunt`
   * to build & deploy
   `grunt deploy`
-  * to buil, compress & deploy
+  * to build, compress & deploy
   `grunt compress-deploy`

 ### For a first quickstart regarding the code: __Please have a look at the [Wiki](https://github.com/ScreepsOCS/screeps.behaviour-action-pattern/wiki)!__